Live Chat Support

 Wireless Internet Access

-The Wildcat Wireless service is available, free of charge, to all CSU, Chico students, faculty, and staff.
+The Campus Wireless service is available, free of charge, to all CSU Chico students, faculty, and staff.

-To access the Wildcat Wireless service, you will need a device that is compatible with the 802.11 (b or g) wireless standard.
-The vast majority of new laptops come with these devices built-in.
+To access the Guest Wireless service, you will need a device that is compatible with the 802.11 (g or n) wireless standard.

 Be sure that you are in an area of campus that has wireless coverage.

-The network name (SSID) of the Wildcat Wireless service is "csuchico".
-You should be able to see this network name by opening the wireless network browser on your computer, just as if you were connecting to a wireless network at home or in places such as airports or coffee shops.
+The network name (SSID) of the Guest Wireless service is "csuchico-guest".
+You should be able to see this network name by opening the wireless network settings on your computer, just as if you were connecting to a wireless network at home or in places such as airports or coffee shops.

-No security settings (such as WEP or WPA) are required to connect to the Wildcat Wireless network (see the security tips for instructions on securing your Wildcat Wireless connection).
+No security settings (such as WEP or WPA) are required to connect to the Guest Wireless network (see the security tips for instructions on securing your Campus Wireless connection).

 Acceptable Use Policy

-Use of the Wildcat Wireless is governed by the campus acceptable use policy, as expressed in Executive Memorandum 97-18, Policy on Use of Computing and Communications Technology.
-Users should also read this summary of the campus AUP for information on how it may affect them.
+Use of the Campus Wireless is governed by the campus acceptable use policy, as expressed in Executive Memorandum 97-18, Policy on Use of Computing and Communications Technology.
+Users should also read thissummary of the campus AUP for information on how it may affect them.

 Campus Wireless Coverage